tetsu/animal-classifier/README.md

-# Keras Classifier
+# Keras Image Classifier
-Classify photos by Deep Learning using Keras and TensorFlow backend.
+Classify images by Deep Learning using Keras with TensorFlow backend.

 ## How to Setup